It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 \tag{3.6}\]

-where \(y\) is the target, \(X\) is a 2-d matrix of features14, where the rows are observations/instances and columns features, and \(\beta\) is a vector of coefficients corresponding to the number of columns in \(X\).
-Matrix multiplication provides us an efficient way to get our expected value/prediction.
+where \(y\) is the target, \(X\) is a 2-d matrix of features15, where the rows are observations/instances and columns features, and \(\beta\) is a vector of coefficients or weights corresponding to the number of columns in \(X\).
+Matrix multiplication provides us an efficient way to get our expected value/prediction, and depicting the model in this way is a common practice that makes things more succint

 Matrix Representation of a Linear Model

 Here we’ll show the matrix representation form of the linear model in more detail.
 In the following, \(y\) is a vector of all target observations, and \(X\) is a matrix of features.
 The \(\beta\) vector is the vector of coefficients.
 The column of 1s serves as a means to incorporate the intercept, as it’s just multiplied by whatever the estimated intercept value is.
-The matrix multiplication form is just a compact way of expressing the sum of the features multiplied by their coefficients.
+Matrix multiplication form can be seen as an efficient way to get the sum of the features multiplied by their coefficients.

 Putting it all together, along with the error term, we get the linear model in matrix form: